puppetlabs/puppetlabs-postgresql/README.md

 Specifies the name of the template database from which to build this database.

-Defaults value: `template0`.
+Default value: `template0`.

 ##### `user`

+Required.

 User to create and assign access to the database upon creation.
-Mandatory.

 #### postgresql::server::database